KorayErkan/tw-portfolio/user-assistance/creating-a-music-part.md

 ## Creating the file

-For creating the score file in which you will enter the part, see [Creating A Score File](creating-a-score-file.md).
+For the process of creating the score file, see [Creating A Score File](creating-a-score-file.md).

 ## Entering notes

 We will assume you will enter the notes using your mouse and keyboard.

+> __NOTE__
+> This topic does not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.

 To start entering notes, click on the note entry drow down box (the _N_ shaped one) at the beginning of the lower toolbar.